Alvin Hellerstein: Federal judicial service

 Hellerstein was nominated by President Bill Clinton to be a United States district judge of the United States District Court for the Southern District of New York on May 15, 1998, to a seat vacated by Judge Louis L. Stanton.
-He was confirmed by the United States Senate on October 21, 1998, and received his commission on October 22, 1998.
+He was confirmed by the United States Senate through unanimous consent on October 21, 1998, and received his commission on October 22, 1998.
 He assumed senior status on January 30, 2011.